-- Creating liquidity: Assets that are not readily saleable may be combined to create a diversified collateral pool funded by financial instruments issued by a securitisation vehicle - Diversifying and targeting funding sources, investor base, and transaction structures: Businesses can expand beyond existing bank lending and corporate debt markets by tapping into new markets and investor groups.
+- Creating liquidity: Assets that are not readily saleable may be combined to create a diversified collateral pool funded by financial instruments issued by a securitisation vehicle; - Diversifying and targeting funding sources, investor base, and transaction structures: Businesses can expand beyond existing bank lending and corporate debt markets, by tapping into new markets and investor groups.
 The new funding sources may also reduce the costs of other types of debt by reducing the volume issued and allowing placements with marginal purchasers willing to pay a higher price.
 Especially for complex organisations, segmenting revenue streams or assets that back particular debt offerings, enables issuers to market debt to investors based on their appetite for particular types of credit risk.
 At the same time, it allows these investors to minimise their exposure to unrelated issuer risks.
-Similarly, complex principal and interest payments structural features targeting the investment objectives of particular buyers can be incorporated into the debt.
-This segmentation of credit risk and structural features should minimise the overall cost of capital of the seller. - Raising capital to generate additional assets or apply to other more valuable uses: For example, this allows credit lines to be recycled quickly to generate additional assets, as well as frees long-term capital for related or broader uses.
-The capital raised can be used for any allowable purpose, such as reducing existing debt, repurchasing stock, purchasing additional assets or completing capital projects. - Raising capital without prospectus-type disclosure: Allows sensitive information about business operations to be kept more confidential, especially by issuing through a "conduit" or as a private placement. - Generating earnings: When a true-sale securitisation transaction takes place between the originator and the SV, it must take place at the market value of the underlying assets.
-The transaction is reflected in the originator's balance sheet, which will eventually boost earnings or lock the level of profit resulting from the sale of assets for the particular quarter or financial year by the amount of the sale while passing the risks on.
+Similarly, complex principal and interest payments and structural features targeting the investment objectives of particular buyers can be incorporated into the debt.
+This segmentation of credit risk and structural features should minimise the overall cost of capital of the seller; - Raising capital to generate additional assets or apply to other more valuable uses: For example, this allows credit lines to be recycled quickly to generate additional assets, or frees up long-term capital for related or broader uses.
+The capital raised can be used for any allowable purpose, such as reducing existing debt, repurchasing stock, purchasing additional assets, or completing capital projects;

-- Completing mergers and acquisitions, as well as divestitures more efficiently: It may assist in creating the most efficient combined structure and may serve as a source of capital for transactions.
+- Raising capital without prospectus-type disclosure: Allows sensitive information about business operations to be kept more confidential, especially by issuing through a "conduit" or as a private placement; - Generating earnings: When a true-sale securitisation transaction takes place between the originator and the SV, it must take place at the market value of the underlying assets.
+The transaction is reflected in the originator's balance sheet, which will eventually boost earnings or lock the level of profit resulting from the sale of assets for the particular quarter or financial year by the amount of the sale while passing the risks on; - Completing mergers and acquisitions, as well as divestitures more efficiently: Securitisation may assist in creating the most efficient combined structure and may serve as a source of capital for transactions.
 By segmenting and selling assets against debt issued, it may be possible to optimise the closure of business lines that no longer meet corporate objectives.
-It may assist in creating the most efficient combined structure and may serve as a source of capital for transactions.
-By segmenting and selling assets against debt issued, it may be possible to optimise the closure of business lines that no longer meet corporate objectives. - Transferring risk to third parties: Assets in the case of true-sale transactions or risks in the case of synthetic transactions can be partially or fully transferred to investors and credit enhancers. - Lowering capital requirements for banks and insurance companies: The supervisory authorities set out minimum capital requirements for banks and insurance companies, in accordance with the size and nature of the risks borne by the company.
+It may assist in creating the most efficient combined structure and may serve as a source of capital for transactions. - Transferring risk to third parties: Assets in the case of true-sale transactions or risks in the case of synthetic transactions can be partially or fully transferred to investors and credit enhancers; and - Lowering capital requirements for banks and insurance companies: The supervisory authorities set out minimum capital requirements for banks and insurance companies, in accordance with the size and nature of the risks borne by the company.
 By removing assets from the company's balance sheet, related capital requirements are released, which can then be used for other purposes.
-These capital requirements are described in more detail in Section 6.
+The impact on these regulatory capital requirements are described in more detail in chapter 6.